tiagobski/cs-prices/README.md

    1. Last sales on CSFloat - We should be buying at the best price registered recently
    2. Buy orders on CSFloat - We should be buying at a price equal or better than the highest

+Filters:

+- A - item - does not contain 'StatTrak' + 'Sticker'
+- G - pct - < 1.51
+- I - max_on - = csfloat
+- J - liquidity - remove 'ND' and blanks

 # Ideas

 - [ ] Implement automatically fetching CSFloat sales history